Senior Hunger in the Land of Plenty

 Arkansas Has A Problem

-Arkansas seniors fare far worse than their contemporaries in other states.
+Arkansas seniors fare worse than many of their contemporaries in other states, but the picture is changing.

 For an understanding of the plight of food insecure seniors in Arkansas, the Arkansas Department of Human Services Division of Aging and Adult Services has published a comprehensive look at senior hunger in Arkansas in their report Senior Hunger in Arkansas 2014 .
 This report assessed the impact and extent of senior hunger as well as trends.
-It serves as the most definitive snapshot of the state of senior hunger in Arkansas.
+It serves as the most definitive snapshot of the state of senior hunger in Arkansas, although there are no plans to publish a follow-up report at this time.

 We’re Working On Solutions

-The Arkansas Hunger Relief Alliance, whose mission it is to reduce hunger through a unified effort to provide hunger relief, education and advocacy, is taking steps to begin addressing senior hunger in a comprehensive way in Arkansas.
+The Arkansas Hunger Relief Alliance, whose mission it is to reduce hunger through a unified effort to provide hunger relief, education and advocacy, has been taking steps to address senior hunger in a comprehensive way in Arkansas.
 The first step, taken in October of 2014, was to convene a Senior Hunger Summit in Little Rock that brought together advocates, organizations and agencies in the state that deal with hunger and the effects of hunger in the elderly population.
 The Summit Report 2014 is included here.

 We’re Going Forward

-The Alliance SNAP Outreach team works with senior centers and others to help elderly Arkansans in need apply for food assistance benefits.
+The Alliance SNAP Outreach team works with food pantries, in housing authority properties, at low-income energy assistance events and senior centers to help elderly Arkansans in need apply for food assistance benefits.
 These benefits—meager though they often are—provide a much needed resource that helps seniors avoid having to choose between medicine and food or utilities and food.
 In 2016, the team helped 596 eligible seniors complete their food assistance applications.
 This is an on-going effort that is gaining momentum and support.

 As a means of increasing access to fresh produce for seniors and others in food deserts or who are disabled, the Fresh2You mobile farmers market, makes weekly stops at high rise apartment building in Pulaski County where there are high percentages of elderly or disabled Arkansans.
-While Fresh2You is still only a pilot program, we hope that other cities around the state will adopt this innovative strategy for getting fresh produce to areas in need.
+Fresh2You has been a very successful pilot program, and we hope that other cities around the state will adopt this innovative strategy for getting fresh produce to areas in need.
 The Alliance stands ready to assist cities or other organizations that might want to institute a mobile market.

-If you or your organization would like to join us in this effort, please contact Tomiko Townley, older adult and SNAP outreach manager, at email@example.com.
+If you or your organization would like to join us in this effort of providing nutrition support for seniors, please contact Tomiko Townley, older adult and SNAP outreach manager, at email@example.com.

 There are many local, state and national organizations dedicated to the wellbeing of seniors.
 Many help provide direct services such as emergency food supplies, daily meals, home care options, transportation, SNAP application assistance, etc., while others act as policy advocates.
 We hope you will find these resources valuable.